 This site focuses primarily on ways to cultivate lifelong mental, physical, and spiritual wellbeing.
 Everything I discuss comes from a holistic perspective.
 This means living in a way that takes your whole being into account instead of focusing solely on individual areas and challenges.
 In essence, it means making choices for you and your family that support your mind, body, spirit, emotions, and relationships as a whole.
 Because I truly believe that all these aspects of life are interconnected.
 Join me as I share everything from personal essays, podcasts, reflections on life, recipes, tutorials, and more!

+When I look back at this journey, I can see that I’ve changed immensely over the years.
 I no longer believe in quick fixes.
 I believe in taking leaps of faith towards a more positive existence.
 Ones that build lasting health, happiness, and peace, not just momentary pleasure.
 I believe our lives are only as good as we choose to make them.
 If you want to change the way you feel, then you have to change the way you live.
 And to change the way you live, you have to change the way you think.
 It’s a choice, and it takes practice.
 It takes time and consistency to reprogram our broken thinking patterns and our deep set strongholds of negative behavior.
 But it is possible when we walk a surrendered life in Christ.
 Because through Him, all things are possible!

 I believe in the ability of the human spirit to overcome adversity.